Gaya Quartet: The ensemble “Gaya”

 In 1972, the quartet acquired the status of the state ensemble by the decision of the Soviet Union's government.
-In this very year “Gaya” decided to create its own show-program and invited Mark Rozovskiy and Yuli Gusman to write a script.
-“Jesus Christ Superstar” suite of a rock-opera was included in the program.
-For that reason was created a sextet-Tamilla Aghamiyeva and Galina Barinova were invited to the group.
-Rauf Babayev performed Jesus's part, Lev Yelisovetski was Judah, Galina Barinova-Magdalena.
+In this very year “Gaya” decided to create its own show program and invited Mark Rozovskiy and Yuli Gusman to write a script.
+“Jesus Christ Superstar” a suite of a rock opera, was included in the program.
+For that reason, a sextet was created—Tamilla Aghamiyeva and Galina Barinova were invited to the group.
+Rauf Babayev performed Jesus's part, Lev Yelisovetski was Judah, and Galina Barinova was Magdalena.
 Costumes of the ensemble were made by Vyacheslav Zaitsev.
-The show had a great success throughout the USSR.
-After that, was a new successful program-“Lights of the big city”, the premiere of which was held in the Palace named after Lenin, in Baku (now this palace is named after Haydar Aliyev).
-The program, consisting of a lot of parts lasted three hours.
-Azerbaijani folk songs, songs of the USSR nations and friendship songs for colleagues were performed there.
-The program was finished with great sketch of “Old Baku”, with scenes from “Arshin mal alan”, “O olmasin, bu olsun” and others.
+The show had great success throughout the USSR.
+After that was a new successful program, "Lights of the Big City," the premiere of which was held in the Palace named after Lenin in Baku (now this palace is named after Haydar Aliyev).
+The program, consisting of a lot of parts, lasted three hours.
+Azerbaijani folk songs, songs of the USSR nations, and friendship songs for colleagues were performed there.
+The program was finished with a great sketch of “Old Baku”, with scenes from “Arshin mal alan”, “O olmasin, bu olsun” and others.
 “Gaya” performed in other cities of the USSR and also in the countries of Eastern Europe with this program.
-Wherever they had been to a tour, they finished the program with native song of that very country and this amazed foreign spectators.
+Wherever they had been on a tour, they finished the program with the native song of that very country, and this amazed foreign spectators.

 The ensemble performed in Houston, the USA, and then had a tour in Cuba.

 End of the activity

 The membership of the ensemble began to change very often.
-In 1985, a new jazz orchestra was originated under “Gaya”, and “Gaya” acquired the name of the State Estrade-Symphonic Song Ensemble.
-Later, a new rock group-“Talisman” appeared under the ensemble.
-In 1988, Yelisavetskiy left the ensemble and later, Teymur Mirzoyev moved to Israel.
-The quartet ended its activity and later it was reorganized to Azerbaijan State Ensemble “Gaya”.
+In 1985, a new jazz orchestra was originated under "Gaya," and “Gaya” acquired the name of the State Estrade-Symphonic Song Ensemble.
+Later, a new rock group—"Talisman"—appeared under the ensemble.
+In 1988, Yelisavetskiy left the ensemble, and later, Teymur Mirzoyev moved to Israel.
+The quartet ended its activity, and later it was reorganized into the Azerbaijan State Ensemble "Gaya."

-In 2009, children's vocal ensemble “Beri bakh” acquired the official status of the State Jazz Ensemble “Gaya”, under the guidance of Rauf Babayev-the former soloist of “Gaya”.
+In 2009, children's vocal ensemble “Beri bakh” acquired the official status of the State Jazz Ensemble “Gaya”, under the guidance of Rauf Babayev, the former soloist of "Gaya."